OrenKogan/goldenRoute/README.md

  		now we can just use the standard quadratic function to find T.

    		because we rasied the equasion to the power of two we might get an additional false answer, therefor we pick the smallest valid one.

-**BONUS 2**
+BONUS 2: Missile Rerouting to Avoid a Safe Zone

- 	for this part we will consider the friendly flight as stationary, we will also convert the latitude and longitude into a 2 dimantional form to be able to solve the problem. first we check if the friendly flight is inside of the safe zone, if so than the missile will not be able to hit it. same follows if the missile it self is in the safe zone. next we check if there is a need for rerouting, the missile will need rerouting if the straight line from the missile to the flight goes through the safe zone. we check this using the distance of a point 	from a straight line formula.if the distance from the middle of the safe zone to the line between the missile and flight bigger than the radius than there is no need for rerouting.
+	For rerouting, the friendly flight is considered stationary, and we convert latitude and longitude into a 2D form.
+The missile requires rerouting if the straight path to the flight intersects the safe 	zone.
+This is determined by calculating the shortest distance from the safe zone’s center to the missile's path.

-	Calculaing the shortest distance - for this we will find two tangent to the safe zone, one from the missile and one from the flight.
+Calculaing the shortest distance -

+ 		for this we will find two tangent to the safe zone, one from the missile and one from the flight.

 		here is an illustration for easier understanding -